 Associate of Applied Science in Early Childhood Development

-The Associate of Applied Science (AAS) in Early Childhood Development is a program in the School of Education (SOE) that prepares teacher aides, Head Start teachers, and other early childhood education professionals to work in early care and education settings, including the public school system.
+The Associate of Applied Science (AAS) in Early Childhood Development is a program in the School of Education (SOE) that prepares teaching assistants, Head Start teachers, preschool teachers and other early care and learning professionals to work in early care and education settings, including the public school system.
 The program prepares students to work with young children from the ages of birth to eight years.
-Unique features of the program include a foundation in content with coursework in child development and families.
-Candidates engage in field experiences throughout their coursework to directly apply teaching and learning principles.
-In addition, candidates engage in a semester-long practicum experience.
+Unique features of the program include a foundation in content with coursework in child development and culturally responsive curriculum practices and family engagement.
+Students engage in field experiences throughout their coursework to directly apply teaching and learning principles.
+In addition, students engage in a semester-long practicum experience.

 The AAS in Early Childhood Development is accredited by the National Association for the Education of Young Children (NAEYC).